rnag/dataclass-wizard/README.rst

 JSON Marshalling
 ----------------

-``JSONSerializable`` is a Mixin_ class which provides the following helper methods that are useful for loading (and serializing) a dataclass to JSON, as defined by the ``AbstractJSONWizard`` interface.
+``JSONSerializable`` is a Mixin_ class which provides the following helper methods that are useful for serializing (and loading) a dataclass instance to/from JSON, as defined by the ``AbstractJSONWizard`` interface.

 .. list-table::
    :widths: 10 40 35